IvoGoman/IRWS-Homework/README.md

 For the implementation golang was used, there are a couple of tests to show sample output and benchmark tests to see the difference in runtime between recursive and dynamic programming versions.

+## Homework 2: Vector Space and Probabilistic Retrieval
+- __Term weighting__:
+Compute TF-IDF for a toy document collection with different definitions for TF and IDF and rank the documents given a query with cosine similarity.
+- __Distance/similarity metrics__:
+Ranking of documents given a query and 'raw Euclidean distance', 'normalized Euclidean distance' and 'cosine similarity'
+- __Optimizing vector space model__:
+Given a toy collection of TF-IDF vectors perform random projections to reduce computation costs.
+Do a pre-clustering of the documents using a given set of leader vectors.
+Finally retrieve top 5 documents for a query vector using the random projection vectors and leader vectors with clusters.
+- __Classic probabilistic retrieval__:
+Given a query rank documents with 'Binary independence model', 'Two-Poisson model', 'BM25'
-## Homework 2: Unigram Likelihood Model for Information Retrieval
+- __Unigram Likelihood Model for Information Retrieval__:
-Homework 2 is split into a pure programming and a text processing assignment.

-For the programming assignment the tasks was to build a Unigram Likelihood Model for the 19News corpus, which is able to take ad-hoc queries and rank the documents by relevance based on the unigram model.
+For the programming assignment the tasks was to build a query likelihood model based on a unigram Likelihood Model for the 20 News corpus, which is able to take ad-hoc queries and rank the documents by relevance based on the unigram model.
 This part is implemented using Scala and the Spark Api.

-For the second part of the Homework I used Python instead of calculating the different term weightings and metrics by hand.
-This also allows for later reuse.
+## Homework 3: Semantic Retrieval, Text Clustering, and IR Evaluation
+- __Latent Semantic Indexing__: Computing the similarity of latent vectors for a toy collection of documents and a query
+- __Text Clustering__: Using 'K-Means' and 'Single Pass Clustering' to cluster a toy collection of TF-IDF vectors
+- __IR Evaluation__: Calculating precision, recall, F1, P@k, R-precision, average precision and mean average precision for a toy collection of retrievals and their relevance rating
+- __Semantic Retrieval with Word-Embeddings__: Implementation of a simple retrieval engine based on aggregation of word embeddings using the pretrained 'GloVe' word embeddings and a random subsample of 500 documents from the '20 News Groups dataset'